SLE partition functions via conformal welding of random surfaces: Introduction

 \subsection{Future directions}

 As we have shown in various settings, conformal welding of LQG surfaces can be used construct the SLE partition function.
 The examples considered in this paper are relatively well understood.
 The ones in Theorems~\ref{thm:N=2} and ~\ref{thm:IG} are explicit.
 The one in Theorem~\ref{thm:main} have a PDE characterization.
 The boundary Green functions have an explicit limit construction.
 In principle, all the information of the SLE partition function is completely contained in the conformal welding of LQG surfaces.
 It is of great interest to derive the known properties of these partition functions from LQG.
 Moreover, we plan to use the LQG method to construct and study SLE partition function in other settings, including the following. \begin{itemize} \item In this paper we focus on $\kappa \in (0,4)$, where the SLE curves are simple.
 We expect no major difficulty extending the results to $\kappa=4$.
 For $\kappa\in (4,8)$ where the curves become non-simple, we need to first develop the corresponding conformal welding techniques.
-We will do this in a {forthcoming} work with Ang and Holden, based on which we {will} prove the analog of Theorem~\ref{thm:main} for $\kappa\in (4,8)$.
+We will do this {in the {following} work~\cite{AHSY23}} with Ang and Holden, based on which we prove the analog of Theorem~\ref{thm:main} for $\kappa\in (4,8)$.
 As an application, we prove the finiteness of partition function for multiple $\SLE_\kappa$ for $\kappa\in(4,8)$.
-Previously this is only known for $\kappa\le 6$~\cite{wu2020hypergeometric,peltola2019global}.
+Previously this is only known for $N=2$ ~\cite{miller2018connection} or $\kappa\le 6$ when $N\geq3$~\cite{wu2020hypergeometric,peltola2019global}.
+One might try to settle this problem via the construction discussed in~\cite{miller2018connection} for {the} $N=2$ case; yet our work~\cite{AHSY23} is the first paper that provides a {full carried-out} proof.

 \item In this paper, we focus on the case where the marked points all lie on the boundary of the domain.
 Recently multiple radial SLE were constructed in~\cite{healey2021n}, where we have one interior marked point in additional to the boundary marked points.
 Moreover, various interior Green function were considered in~\cite{LR15Green,zhan17g,zhan182green}.
 We believe that the analog conformal welding results hold in these case, but except for a few special cases, a rigorous proof would require new ideas.